-With its new Ralph Lauren Automotive Flying Tourbillon the American fashion house effectively mixes its fairly recent RL67 Tourbillon Safari with the Ralph Lauren Sporting model that was introduced almost three years ago.
+With its new Ralph Lauren Automotive Flying Tourbillon (ref.
+RLR0220707) the American fashion house effectively mixes its fairly recent RL67 Tourbillon Safari with the Ralph Lauren Sporting model that was introduced almost three years ago.
 The result is pretty inspiring.

 If you compare the two earlier models that supplied their genes for this ahem daring experiment in mechanical genetics, you will immediately see that the new Ralph Lauren Automotive Flying Tourbillon sports best features of its parents and, as it rarely happens during such experiments, actually looks better than its mom and dad.